Jesus Christ: Cult Leader?

 • Blasphemy: He claimed to be the Messiah and the son of God.
 Crucifixion was an incorrect punishment for blasphemy within the context of Jewish law.
 E.P.
 Sanders noted that two specific actions led to Jesus's arrest: his symbolic entry into Jerusalem on a donkey, fulfilling a messianic prophecy, and his expulsion of traders from the temple.
 The chief priests (usually the Sanhedrin) were responsible for reporting troublemakers to the Roman governor.
 Under Octavian's rule, Rome maintained justice and order in its territories, not leaving such matters to the locals.

 • Sedition against Rome (Likely): This was a crime in Roman territories and could have been the rationale for Jesus's crucifixion.
-However, religious crimes often fell under the purview of local religious authorities.
+However, religious crimes often fell under the remit of local religious authorities.
 Jesus, aware of his cousin John the Baptist's fate, would have understood the potential consequences of his actions.
 The Gospel of Mark portrays Pharisees as malevolently seeking Jesus's death for their own reasons.
-Professor Sanders suggests that the Gospels do not fully represent the historical and cultural context.
+Professor Sanders suggests that the Gospels do not fully represent their historical and cultural context.
+In other words, they are not as villianous as portrayed and Roman Governor Pontius Pilate ordered the execution quickly.

 Non-biblical sources: